salopensource/sal-ldap/README.md

 # Sal-LDAP

-This image comprises of a Puppet Server is able to use LDAP authentication.
+This image comprises of a Sal Server is able to use LDAP authentication.
 There are many, many things that may need to be changed for your environment - this image works with my AD environment.
 As such, you may need to override ``settings.py`` completely.
 This image uses [django-auth-ldap](https://pythonhosted.org/django-auth-ldap/index.html_) to connect to LDAP, so please refer to the documentation there if you need a more custom configuration.

 ## Usage